jnovack/homebridge-better-http-rgb/README.md

 # Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install homebridge-http using: npm install -g homebridge-http
+2. Install homebridge-http using: npm install -g homebridge-http-blinkstick
 3. Update your configuration file.
 See `sample-config.json` in this repository for a sample.